 There are special proceedures and restrictions on this event because of the COVID-19 safety plan.
-Riders must
+All intermediate controls are info controls so riders are not obliged to enter any convenience store.

 Please do not forget to bring these items.
 Be alert for other announcements and instructions.
 The full set of restrictions and procedures are described in the PA Rando Blog.
 Please check often for updates.